 - Six weeks in duration, with one week for orientation.

 - Primary readings from required text, additional readings provided online.

 - Supplemental readings are provided to encourage further exploration of topic, internet links provided for these readings.

-- Participants in this course must have their own copy of Joseph Martos' Doors to the Sacred (Liguori, Missouri: Triumph Books, 2001).
-Earlier editions of this text are acceptable.
+- Participants in this course must have their own copy of Joseph Martos' Doors to the Sacred (Liguori, Missouri: Triumph Books).